embeddedkink/embeddedkink.github.io/lockbox.md

 ### Compatibility

 Early versions of the box were controlled with a TCP connection.
 This is no longer recommended.
-Use the latest version of the MCU firmware along with the latest version of the control software.
-Each can be found in their own repository.
+Use the latest version of the MCU firmware.
+This now comes with an easy to use web UI.
+The C# and Python control software still work but are not recommended.
 Boxes and lids come with their commit hash on the top and bottom. eae25c is a good minimal box but relies on a specially printed locking cam.
 Later boxes like acaa41 use a horn that comes with the servo that has then be cut to length.
 Boxes and lids of the same commit hash are guaranteed to be compatible.
 Some other boxes and lids may be compatible with each other as well, but this is not documented.